jeremybatesDC/jeremybatesDC/README.md

 	<summary><strong>⚾ Baseball anecdotes</strong></summary>
 	<span>
 		<pre>
-- David Ortiz stole my pen.
+- David Ortiz stole my pen in the clubhouse.
-- Roger Clemens yelled at me.
+- Roger Clemens yelled at me in the dugout during an actual game. [expand upon this story]. [have a pic]
-- Greg Maddux gave me a great answer to a question at his 300th win press conference.
+- Greg Maddux gave me a great answer to a question at his 300th win press conference. [have a pic]
 - Barry Bonds politely declined to answer a question and that night hit 660.
-Coincidence?
+Coincidence? [have a pic, not THE pic]
 - Serendipitously saw the MLB debut of childhood teammate when he was announced as LA's reliever.
 I surprised him right back in the clubhouse!
 - At a Chopt in Rosslyn, I saw this guy who looked like Bryce Harper and was wearing a beany and had distinctive mole under his eye--waaaa it WAS Bryce.
 "Bryce?"
 "I'm eating."